(Yes, you read that correctly.)

-In addition to saving for retirement, these advantages can also be useful in making better choices about where and how to invest your money.
+In addition to saving for retirement, these advantages can also be useful in making the right choices about where and how to put your money.

 1. Participate in your 401(k).

 If your company offers one, save your money in a 401(k).

 One of the biggest advantages the IRS gives us in saving for retirement is that we get to do so tax-deferred.
 This means that we can save the money NOW without paying taxes on it, and then pay the taxes many, many years later once we finally take it out for retirement.